Recommendations for designing and creating a monitoring system

 Align your dashboards with your health model so that they indicate when the workload or components of the workload are healthy, degraded, or unhealthy.

 For a dashboard system to work effectively, it must be meaningful to the workload team.
 Visualize information that relates to workload health and that's also actionable.
 When the workload or a component is degraded or unhealthy, members of the workload team should be able to easily identify where in the workload the issue originates and begin their corrective actions or investigations.
-Conversely, including information that isn't actionable or that's not related to workload health can make the dashboard needlessly complex and frustrating to team members trying to discern background noise from actionable data.
+Conversely, including information that isn't actionable or that's not related to workload health can make the dashboard needlessly complex and frustrating to team members who are trying to discern background noise from actionable data.

 You might have dashboards for stakeholders or developers that are customized to only show data about the workload that they find relevant.
 Ensure that the workload team understands the types of data points that other teams are interested in seeing, and previews the dashboards before sharing them to check for clarity.
-Providing dashboards about your workload for stakeholders is a good way to keep them apprised of the workload health, but carries a risk of being counterproductive if the stakeholders don't clearly understand the data they see.
+Providing dashboards about your workload for stakeholders is a good way to keep them apprised of the workload health, but carries a risk of being counterproductive if the stakeholders don't clearly understand the data.

 Restrict dashboard access to authorized personnel.
 Information on dashboards might be sensitive.
 You should also protect the underlying data to prevent users from changing it.